pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 pre-generated metadata.

-Metadata generation implementations handle verification differently with both portage and pkgcore treating the data as raw strings performing few validity checks.
-Verification requires parsing metadata strings into relevant data structures significantly extending generation time when written in slower languages.
-This is resolved using development tools such as pkgcheck that verifies ebuild metadata before pushing commits.
+Metadata generation implementations handle verification differently with both portage and pkgcore treating the data as raw strings, performing few validity checks.
+Proper verification requires parsing metadata strings into relevant data structures significantly extending generation time when written in slower languages.
+This is currently resolved using other development tools (such as pkgcheck) that perform the metadata parsing, flagging errors as they arise.

-Conversely, pkgcraft tries to confirm metadata validity as much as possible.
-Most verification using localized knowledge is performed, but anything requiring repo-wide info such as dependency visibility is not.
+Conversely, pkgcraft aims to perform as much verification as much as possible during generation.
+Most verification using localized knowledge is performed, but more performance intensive checks requiring repo-wide info such as dependency visibility are not.
 For example, all dependency fields are parsed into their related data structures, catching any invalid formatting.

 # Pkgcraft tooling